Medicare.gov

 Who's eligible

-Part A usually covers inpatient hospital care if you’re admitted to the hospital as an inpatient after an official doctor’s order.
-The order must say you need inpatient hospital care to treat your illness or injury.
+• You’re admitted to the hospital as an inpatient with a doctor’s order which says you need inpatient hospital care to treat your illness or injury.

 The hospital where you're admitted must accept Medicare.